I have a friend named Arnie Bellini.

 I was still inspired.
 I was more so when Arnie sent the following note to his colleagues and friends who were rooting him on:

-…and totally believe I too have failed over and over and over again in my life.
+I know I, too, have failed over and over and over again in my life.
 And that is why I succeed.
-It’s how we teach our children to learn, or at least it should be; and it’s how we should tackle our jobs, run our companies, and live our lives.
+It’s how we teach our children to learn, or at least it should be.
+It’s how we should tackle our jobs, run our companies, and live our lives.

-It’s also why we will always WIN, always GROW, always have FUN, and always feel great PRIDE in the remarkable contributions we each individually make to create the dream world that can exist!”
+It’s also why we will always WIN, GROW, always have FUN, and always feel great PRIDE in the remarkable contributions we each make to create the dream world that can exist!

 I sent Arnie a note after I learned that he hadn’t made it across.
 I told him that he was a great man to have made the attempt and that I admired him.
-Made me want to stretch a bit farther.
+He made me want to stretch a bit farther.

 Failure isn’t fatal.
 We learn from efforts that aren’t initially successful.
 Arnie says he is already making plans to try again.